Sheriff: Michigan State official arrested amid Nassar probe

 LANSING, Mich.
-(AP) — A high-ranking Michigan State University official has been arrested amid an investigation into the handling of complaints against now-imprisoned former sports doctor Larry Nassar.
+(AP) — A Michigan State University official who oversaw Larry Nassar was arrested Monday amid an investigation into the handling of complaints against the now-imprisoned former sport doctor.

-Ingham County Sheriff Scott Wriggelsworth told The Associated Press that William Strampel was in custody at the jail Monday night.
-He declined to say what charges Strampel is facing because the probe is being led by the state attorney general’s office.
+William Strampel was in jail pending an arraignment, Ingham County Sheriff Scott Wriggelsworth told The Associated Press.
+He declined to say what charges Strampel was facing because the probe is being led by the Michigan attorney general’s office.

-A spokeswoman for Attorney General Bill Schuette declined to comment, but a news conference is scheduled for Tuesday.
+A spokeswoman for Attorney General Bill Schuette declined to comment.
+A news conference was scheduled for Tuesday.

-Strampel, who was the dean of the College of Osteopathic Medicine until he announced a leave of absence for medical reasons in December, told police last year that he never followed up after ordering Nassar to have a third person present during certain treatments.
+Strampel, 70, is the first person to be charged in connection with the scandal besides Nassar, who is serving decades in prison for molesting patients under the guise of treatment and for possessing child pornography.
+Strampel was the dean of the College of Osteopathic Medicine, which includes the sports medicine clinic, until he announced a leave of absence for medical reasons in December.
+He told police last year that he never followed up after ordering Nassar to have a third person present during certain treatments.

 Most Read Nation & World Stories